adaltas/node-nikita/src/context.coffee.md

             jump_to_error args[0] if args[0] and not options.relax
             state.todos.throw_if_error = false if args[0] and options.callback
             # todo: we might want to log here a change of status, sth like:
-            # options.log type: 'lifecycle', message: 'status', index: index, error: err, status: true if options.status and args[1] and not state.todos.status.some (satus) -> status
+            # proxy.log type: 'lifecycle', message: 'status', index: index, error: err, status: true if options.status and args[1] and not state.todos.status.some (satus) -> status
             state.todos.status[0].value = args[1] if options.status
             call_callback options.callback, args if options.callback
             args[0] = null if options.relax